 For most people who have actually spent time in the U.S. (as opposed to having been stopped upon arrival) the inadmissibility period is ten years.
-However, the bar becomes 20 years for someone who has committed an aggravated felony, and permanent (lifetime) if you stayed in the U.S. unlawfully for an aggregate of one year and then reentered or attempted to enter illegally, without lawful admission.
+However, the bar becomes 20 years for someone who has been deported more than once and, and permanent (lifetime) if the person was deported for an aggravated felony, or stayed in the U.S. unlawfully for an aggregate of one year and then reentered or attempted to enter illegally, without lawful admission.

 You become inadmissible to the U.S. under a completely separate section of the law if you have spent more than six months (180 days) in the United States with no valid visa or other right to remain here.
 The penalty in this case is that if you:

-In this case, you can apply for a waiver if you are the spouse or immediate son or daughter of a U.S. citizen or green card holder and that person would face extreme hardship if you were denied U.S. reentry.
+Immigrant visa applicants can apply for a waiver if they are the spouse, son or daughter of a U.S. citizen or green card holder and that person would face extreme hardship if the applicant were denied U.S. reentry.

-This is referred to as an I-601 waiver.
-The important things to realize here are that:
+This is referred to as an I-601 waiver, which is again the name of the form you would file with DHS.
+The important things to realize are that: